TimoliaDE/HowTo/docs/games/dna.en.md

 ## How to play
 - Use `/vote <Map>` or the options displayed in the chat to vote for your preferred map.
 - At the start of the game you are assigned a color.
-You can recognize your own jump 'n' run by it and only use blocks of this color to climb higher.
+You can recognize your own Jump 'n' Run by it and only use blocks of this color to climb higher.
 - Soon, the first blocks spawn.
 After you hopped from one block to the next, the first block disappears and there is only one way to continue: forward.
 - Use right click on the block you're currently standing on to set a checkpoint.
 - Each checkpoint slows the time until the next block spawn for you.